GridTools/gridtools/docs/user_manual/Storages.md

 Storage module {#sec:storage}
 =================

 The storage module is one of the main modules in $\GT$.
 Main target of this module is to provide proper means to access, view, and modify data.
-The underlying hardware is abstracted as far as possible.
+The detail of the hardware is hidden to the user, but the user is responsible for indicating what storage is needed, and this is indicated by the name of the storage class.
 Different backends are available for different kinds of storages (e.g., Cuda or Host).
 Following subsections will explain the different basic elements that are used in the storage module.

 ##Storage info